12 Benefits of a Grain-Free Diet for Dogs

 Signs and symptoms of food allergy in dogs.

 Some dogs are allergic to the proteins found in many common dog foods.
 When allergic dogs consume these proteins, their immune system overreacts, often leading to itchy skin.
 Beef, chicken, milk and dairy are the most common allergens, but many dogs are also allergic to corn, wheat or other grains.
-For these dogs, a grain-free diet can help put an end to their food allergy symptoms and improve their quality of life.
+For these dogs, a grain-free diet can help end their food allergy symptoms and improve their quality of life.

 Some breeds are more likely to be afflicted by food allergies than others are.
 A few of those that most commonly exhibit food allergies include: